opensearch-project/documentation-website/_monitoring-plugins/alerting/index.md

 OpenSearch Dashboards provides the Alerting plugin that allows you to monitor your data and create notifications that trigger when conditions occur in one or more indexes.

-You can create trigger conditions that generate various alert messages depending on the channel you'd li
+You can create trigger conditions that generate various alert notifications through the message channel you also specify, such as: email, Slack,

 Alert messages can be sent through multiple communication channels, including: